STARTER GUIDE

 You're done!

-VaultGuard is now configured, your first backup is in place, and you've confirmed it works.
-From here on, VaultGuard runs on its schedule.
+VaultGuard Backup is now configured, your first backup is in place, and you've confirmed it works.
+From here on, VaultGuard Backup runs on its schedule.
 You'll get email alerts (if configured) when something needs your attention.

 A few things worth doing in the next few days: